A-1 Mechanical Blog: Posts Tagged ‘Air Conditioning Installation’

 The required repairs cost more than half the price of a new air conditioner

 If the cost of repairs totals more than half the cost of a new cooling system, most homeowners feel their money is better spent investing in a new unit.
+When replacement costs are this high, ask for quality service with transparent pricing, free estimates, and honest assessments before deciding.

 The unit requires frequent repairs